Zuruuh/sora/README.md

 This means we can also adapt our models to multiple apps and back ends (re-using the same core logic for a graphql back end, a rest api, a cli, and a worker fetching excel sheets or whatever)

-Also something to note specifically on the domain representation, I have tried as much as possible to make invalid states impossible to obtain from another crate.
-This means the `core` crate will always act as a "source of truth" for what is possible and what isn't in our domain.
-It's good because that means we don't have to duplicate logic across multiple services and apps, taking the risk to create invalid state and breaking other services, but adds some overhead and hassle when interacting with the domain (see the subdivision tests at `crates/core/office/subdivision.rs::subdivided_available_positions_test`; all created objects are garanteed to be valid from a business/domain perspective as long as they are `Ok(_)`).
-I'd be happy to discuss about the tradeoffs of this approach in a fast-paced environment.

 # Storage